-Cyber Chip This is required for Scouts taking Digital Technology and Photography merit badges.
-If a Scout already has Cyber Chip, you need to show your Cyber Chip card to your merit badge counselor.
-Learn to Code Curious about learning more about the language of computers?
-Stop by our STEM and Trades Area to learn about computer coding.
-There are sessions for both beginners and more advanced coders.
+3D Printing Challenge Plan, style, and tinker your way to wowing the judges as you see what 3d printed masterpieces you can make!
+Participation counts towards the All Camp Challenge.
 Open Shop Scouts may work on STEM and Trades merit badge requirements if they need additional time outside of the class sessions.
 Rube Goldberg Challenge Do you enjoy intentionally designing a system to perform a simple task in an indirect and overly complicated way?
 If so, the Rube Goldberg Challenge is for you.
 Advance sign up is required.
-Participation counts toward All-Camp Challenge.
+Participation counts toward All Camp Challenge.